- 1 Arbitrage Opportunities In the Volatile Crypto Market

 Spot-futures arbitrage is a simple strategy that traders could do it manually, but it’s better to use a tool for opening positions and closing positions due to the volatility.

-What are the risks for crypto arbitrage?
+What are the risks for Arbitrage Bot?

 There’re some risks to perform spot-futures arbitrage manually that you should need to know in advance.

 - You’re not able to decrease your position in the spot market while the auto-deleveraged happen to your futures position.

 - The price surge rapidly and you got liquidated on your short position cause you’re not able to close your futures position in advance.

 The above two examples show us how would our market-neutral position got broken under particular market conditions.
 To eliminate the above risks, Pionex provides a bot for spot-futures arbitrage.
 Here’s how would the bot deal with the potential risks:

 - The bot will detect both your position in the spot and futures market and maintain a market-neutral position even the auto-deleveraged (ADL) happened.

 - The bot will close your futures position 5% before the liquidation price.
 So that you won’t be liquidated and pay for the liquidation fee.

 Pionex charges 10% of the profit from the spot-futures arbitrage bot.
 Half of the profit will be put into the Arbitrage SAFU fund for the arbitrage bot users.
 More details in the announcement.